zedwerks/smart-context/README.md

 ## Docker Compose

 This is the simplest way to get going.
+Edit the docker-compose.yml file have the environment variables set, then run:

 ```shell
 docker compose up -d